 For the Bamboo:

 Remove the thick portion of the stems from each leaf by folding the leaves over in half at the stem and running a knife along the edge of the stem.
-Rinse the kale in water to clean well.
-Fry the leaves and then roughly chop them into small bite size pieces.
+Rinse the kale and the stems in water to clean well.
+Dry the leaves and the stems.
+Chop the stems into bite size pieces, as you would celery.
+Lay the chard leaves atop one another, roll them up into a cylinder, and chop the leaves.

-To plate, arrange a small pile of the kale either toward the front of the plate or behind or beneath the eggplants.
-Lay a small stack of green onion to the side, and two pieces of bamboo beside the green onion.
-Place three halves of the eggplants near the kale and beside the bamboo.
+To plate, arrange a small pile of the chard toward the back of the plate.
+Lay a small stack of asparagus in front of the chard (tips toward the back), and two pieces of bamboo atop the chard and across the aspatagus.
+Place three halves of the eggplants near the tips of the asparagus and the bottom of the bamboo.
+Consult the in game photo for the proper, specific arrangement.
+Garnish the front of the plate with a small, raw chard leaf.
 Enjoy a simple plate of (mostly) fried wild greens!

 Learn more about the Fried Wild Greens dish from Breath of the Wild at Zelda Dungeon.